 To obtain certification of clinical competency, candidates must fulfill all ASHA requirements which mandate amount and type of academic coursework, supervised clinical observation and practicum hours, passing all knowledge and skills competencies, a national examination, and a clinical fellowship experience following the successful completion of the requirements.

-ASHA and CFCC also requires that students have completed one undergraduate class with a grade of C or better in each of the areas of biological sciences, physical sciences, math-based statistics, and behavioral/social sciences.
+ASHA and CFCC also requires that students have completed one undergraduate course in each of the areas of biological sciences, physical sciences, math-based statistics, and behavioral/social sciences.

 Knowledge and Skills (KASA) Assessment